-The Intel PCH C610 is integrated into the system serverboard to provide an internal four-port SATA disk subsystem.
-The four drive ports (0 through 3) are SATA 3.0 ports.
+The Intel PCH C612 is integrated into the system serverboard to provide an internal four-port or ten-port SATA disk subsystem.
+The drive ports are SATA 3.0 ports.
 The hot-swappable SATA drives are connected to a backplane that provides power, bus termination and configuration settings.
-Optional RAID 0, 1 and 10 are supported.
+Optional RAID 0, 1, 5, 6 and 10 are supported.
 Note that your operating system must have RAID support enabled to accommodate hot swapping of disk drives.